PAGE TOP

 Relationship with the Company (2)

-Name Independent Directors Additional Comments related to Applicable Matters Reason for Selection as an External Director (including reason for designation as an independent director, if applicable)
+Name Independent Directors Additional Comments related to Applicable Items Reason for Selection as an External Director (including reason for designation as an independent director, if applicable)

-Shin Shiotani - The Company appoints external directors not only to ensure independent objectivity, but also secure effectiveness and expertise in corporate management and supervision.
+The Company appoints External Members of the Board not only to ensure independent objectivity, but also secure effectiveness and expertise in corporate management and supervision.

-Number of Corporate Auditors per Articles of Incorporation 0
+Number of Audit & Supervisory Board Members per Articles of Incorporation Unlimited

-Communications between Corporate Auditors and Internal Audit Department
+Communications between Audit & Supervisory Board and Internal Audit Department

-Number of External Corporate Auditors Designated as Independent Directors Three
+Number of External Audit & Supervisory Board Members Designated as Independent Directors Three

 Relationship with the Company (1)